Contact us Request demo

 Data Feeds & Interfaces

-The power of a well-curated linked patient data feed, supported by shared care records and population health analytics, provides Integrated Care Systems (ICSs) the opportunity to improve patient care and wellbeing.
-This is why data feeds and interfaces are crucial to our mission.
+The power of a well-curated, linked patient data feed – supported by shared care records and population health analytics – gives Integrated Care Systems (ICSs) a powerful opportunity to enhance patient care and wellbeing.

-Graphnet’s Shared Care platform creates a comprehensive linked patient record by integrating data from sources including National Spine demographics, primary care records and hospital episodes.
-Population health users can also link in wider determinants data, PHE fingertips, secondary users service data sets and waiting list data sets, as required.
+The Graphnet Shared Care platform creates a comprehensive linked patient record by integrating data from sources including National Spine demographics, primary care records, and hospital episodes.
+Population health users can also link in wider determinants data, PHE Fingertips, Secondary Users Service datasets, and waiting list datasets, as required.

 Where Does Graphnet Draw Data From?